MONSTER OF THE WEEK: The Four-Dimensional Monster Todora

 There’s a thorny ethical issue presented here that comes and goes, but is interesting to think about nonetheless: the main reason the islanders (who straddle the line between stereotype and not – I don’t really know what kind of historical relationship Japan has had with the many Pacific island people, so unfortunately I’m bereft of context for this sort of thing) are okay with the presence of a giant octopus is because it acts as a natural barrier from outside intrusion, basically preventing a imperial invasion of their home (although given that they have at least some firearms, they’ve had contact with the outside.)
 It’s not just some strawman spiritual belief that drives them (although the octopus appears to be a symbol of their people), but a real practical consideration of the monster’s benefit to them, protecting their people and its way of life from those who’d wish to subsume it under the banner of modernization/trade/exploitation – if that means that some of their own people end up dead, well, they should have known better than to get too close to the octopus.
 To be fair to our reporter trio (plus their goofy one-shot tag-along translator), they don’t judge the islanders based on their high tolerance for octopus-related fatalities, but they do jump right ahead to siccing the military on it, which is more or less the kind of thing the natives were trying to prevent.
 Eventually they are all forced to fight off the agitated creature, but entirely in self-defence – still, it means their barrier is gone, and you can understand why they were a little peeved beforehand.

-The reporters, of course, have their usual motives for getting involved, but this episode in particular is full of one-off characters who are far more involved – not just the translator, but the sailor and his island love interest, who both have revenge driving them (although the former always has it on the brain, while the latter takes most of the episode to coming around and firing a gun on the monster.)
+The reporters, of course, have their usual motives for showing up, but this episode in particular is full of one-off characters who are far more involved – not just the translator, but the sailor and his island love interest, who both have revenge driving them (although the former always has it on the brain, while the latter takes most of the episode to coming around and firing a gun at the monster.)
 That seems to be the actual human conflict here – not modernism against a made-up “primitive” culture, but people who need a monster around against a man who has a justifiable vendetta against said monster.
 Of course, the story ends with the guy getting his revenge, and being accepted in his new surroundings despite all the trouble he caused – everything ends up A-OK for him as he bounces back completely from tragedy.
-In this case, the reporters are not even the main characters, but people who come in and complicate matters – the military don’t even succeed in destroying the monster, they just make him mad and precipitate the final battle.
-It’s his story here, from loss and disapproval to victory and acceptance, and everyone else was more or less just along for the ride.
+In this case, the reporters are not even the main characters, but people who come in and complicate matters – the military don’t even succeed in destroying the octopus, they just make him mad and precipitate the final battle.
+It’s the sailor’s story here, from loss and disapproval to victory and acceptance, and everyone else was more or less just along for the ride.

 MONSTER OF THE WEEK: The Transformed Human The Giant, the Huge Butterfly Morpho